Search This Blog

 No R’s

-This is an opposite extreme of an earlier problem and is equally severe.
+This is the opposite extreme of an earlier problem and is equally severe.
 There is no one to do the work!
-One may associate this with the “anybody could have done the job but nobody did the job” because no one was held to it.
+One may associate this with the “anybody could have done the job, but nobody did the job” because no one was held to it.

 This is a severe issue with the project management particularly.
-It is possible to have this issue when a task can’t be associated with anyone because the organization has not provided a structure to it.
-Then, this is something that the project manager has to identify in the risk register and follow through to get a closure.
+It is possible to have this issue when a task can’t be associated with anyone because the organization has not provided a structure for it.
+Then, this is something that the project manager must identify in the risk register and follow through to get a closure.

 4